 Dr. Eric Cadesky (GP) reminds us “You have trained too long and worked too hard to spend time doing things you don't like that others can do.”

-- Develop a ranking system so that if a new task comes up you can decide if it ranks in your top 10% of things to complete that day.
+- Some physicians suggested developing a ranking system so that if a new task comes up you can decide if it ranks in your top 10% of things to complete that day.
 This will allow for more success and improved productivity but focusing on what’s essential to each day.

 The Takeaway: